 The picture shows a tiled raster image with a verbose tile diagnostic output.

 applications will need to handle requests on both a global

 and small high detail scale.
 When a requested image

 includes raster image data, large amounts of data may be

 of data, the GLG Map Server provides fallback layer

 support.
 When zoomed out sufficiently, a smaller image can

-be used instead of a

-detailed one in order to optimize
+be used instead of a more detailed one in order to optimize

 The GLG Map Server can operate both as a web-based GIS Map Server or stand-alone library API.
 In the stand-alone mode, the map server can be used as a library linked with a C/C++ program; this mode may be used for real-time applications installed on local machines that want to avoid using an Internet connection to access maps.
 In the web-based server mode, the map server can be used to provide images to a Java, C/C++/C# or ActiveX clients without a need to install GIS data locally.
 The web-based map server complies with the OpenGIS standard.

 its own engine for rendering primitives such as images,

 polygons and text.
 As a result, map images generated on

-on any headless
+platforms, and can be used on any headless server.